spdx/spdx-3-model/model/Core/Properties/profileConformance.md

 Use of this property allows the creator of an ElementCollection to communicate to consumers their intent to adhere to the profile additional restrictions.

-The profileConformance has a default value of core if no other profileConformance is specified since all ElementCollections and Element must adhere to the core profile.
+The profileConformance has a default value of "core" if no other profileConformance is specified since all ElementCollections and Element must adhere to the Core profile.

 ## Metadata